-Traditional BSN Undergraduate Program Hospital Clinical Setting Uniform Guidelines Equipment Includes stethoscope, watch with a second hand, penlight, Skyscape software/device, scissors, pen, and pad.
+Traditional BSN Undergraduate Program Hospital Clinical Setting Uniform Guidelines Equipment Includes stethoscope, watch with a second hand, penlight, splash resistant goggles, Skyscape software/device, scissors, pen, and pad.
 Uniform The uniform shall be the official Texas Tech University Health Sciences Center School of Nursing uniform (red scrub top and pants) with an embroidered logo affixed to the left chest.
 The uniform should be clean, free of wrinkles, and without needed repair.
 The bottom of the pants should be of appropriate length and not be dragging on the floor.
 The uniform should not be overly tight in fit.
 Shoes Footwear must be clean and in good repair, non-skid, and closed-toe.
 Impenetrable shoes are recommended.
+Open-toed shoes that expose the foot (e.g. Crocs) are not allowed.
 Lab Coat White, clean, and pressed with an embroidered logo affixed to left chest.

 Scrub Jacket (optional) Red or Black scrub jackets with an embroidered logo affixed to left chest may be worn during clinical.
+Fleece material is acceptable, however some clinical sites may not allow fleece.
 Name Tag and Badge Both magnetic and photo badges must be visibly worn on the upper 1/3 of the body in the chest region when in any clinical environment.
 Hair The student's hair must be clean, neat, and managed in such a way as not to require the student to touch hair during clinical.
-A student with long hair must secure hair behind his or her head; hair must be off the shoulders.
+A student with long hair must secure hair behind the head; hair must be off the shoulders.
 Long hair is defined as any hair length that obstructs peripheral vision when the student bends over at waist level, or that may dangle onto a patient or treatment surface.
 Hair color should not be extreme in nature.
 Makeup Wear in moderation: No bright lipsticks, blush, or eye shadow.
 Nails Nails must be clean and well-groomed.
 Artificial nails, gel coats, or shellac are not acceptable.
 Nails need to be short and should not extend longer than 1⁄4 inch from the fingers.
 Polish, if worn, must be clear.
 Perfume/After Shave Avoid wearing perfume, cologne, or aftershave.
 Clients may not be able to tolerate your favorite scent.
 Tattoo Offensive tattoos must be covered when in clinical settings.
 "Full sleeve" arm tattoos must not be visible.
+Clinical sites may have differing tattoo policies that must be followed.
 Piercing Jewelry must be kept to a minimum.
 Facial jewelry and gauges are prohibited.
 Facial Hair Facial hair must be neatly trimmed.
-Additional Additional requirements based on clinical agency policy will be communicated by the Clinical Director.
+For all students required to wear a N95 mask, a fit test is mandatory.
+For the N95 fit test, a secure fit is necessary to ensure safety to our students.
+This requires students to be clean shaven PRIOR to fit testing.
+Additional Additional requirements based on clinical agency policy will be communicated by the Site Coordinators and/or Curriculum Leadership Group.